bjornbytes/lovr.org/docs/Getting_Started.md

 end
 ```

-Don't fret if you're confused about the code, it's not important to understand all of it right now.
+Don't worry if you're confused about the code, it's not important to understand it all right now.
-In short, we declared the `lovr.draw` function and used `lovr.graphics.print` in there to render
+In short, we declared the `lovr.draw` callback and used `lovr.graphics.print` in there to render
-some text on the screen in 3D space every frame.
-We'll learn more about what's going on in the next
+some text in the world.
+We'll learn more about how this works in the next guide.
-guide.

 Running a Project
 ---